gideon-jacob/pec-mentee-management-system/agent-docs/SRS_REPORT.md

 ### 2.2 Product Functions

-The key functions of the Student Mentoring Application are:
+The key functions of PECTOP are:

 - **User Authentication and Authorization:** Secure login for different user roles.
 - **Student Profile Management:** Create, view, and update student profiles.
 This is divided into a one-time general profile and recurring semester-based profiles.